hawkticehurst/college-compare/README.md

 2. What colleges have the highest post-college average earnings depending on Public, Private Nonprofit, and Private For-Profit colleges?
 3. What colleges have the best repayment rate (for 1, 3, 5, and 7 years) based on family income?
 4. Which schools have the greatest cumulative median debt disaggregated by income groups?

+## Notes and Acknowledgements

+_College Compare was a final group project completed as part of INFO 201: Intellectual Foundations of Informatics at the University of Washington (Autumn 2018)._

 ## License